 Pali holds a rich history of its own and a great number of tourist and religious destinations that attract numerous devotees and tourists every year.
 The ancient temples, historic sites with magnificent architecture and festivals are worth experiencing once in a lifetime.
 The district is well connected with various transportation modes such as railways, airways, and roadways.

-By Air.
-Jodhpur Airport which is nearly 84km from Pali is the nearest to reach the district.
+Jodhpur Airport (JDH) which is nearly 74 km from Pali is the nearest to reach the district.
 Direct and connecting flights from all parts of the country arrive here hence one may consider travelling by airways.
-Vistara, AirIndia, SpiceJet, and IndiGo runs non-stop flights from Delhi and Mumbai to Jodhpur.
+Vistara, AirIndia, SpiceJet, and IndiGo runs non-stop flights from Delhi and Mumbai to Jodhpur flight ticket price.
 From Kolkata, Air India, Vistara and IndiGo run flights with a single stoppage.
 Indigo runs a non-stop flight from Bengaluru to Pali.